-Feature model semantics.
-Prior research has laid out the formal semantics of feature models, variability, and configuration [29, 30].
+Feature Model Semantics.
+Prior research has laid out the formal semantics of feature models, variability, and configuration [19, 20].
 MUSCLES builds upon these previously described semantics and introduces new approaches for dealing with configuration over multiple steps.
 Both the prior semantics and MUSCLES are complementary research.

-Constraint optimization techniques and scheduling problems.
-MUSCLES builds upon extensive prior work on constraint satisfaction problems and optimization [17].
-Constraint satisfaction programming techniques have been used for a wide variety of related problems in artificial intelligence, process improvement, operations research, and other areas [17].
+Constraint Optimization Techniques and the Scheduling Problem.
+MUSCLES builds upon extensive prior work on constraint satisfaction problems and optimization [15].
+Constraint satisfaction programming techniques have been used for a wide variety of related problems in artificial intelligence, process improvement, operations research, and other areas [15].
 In particular, the scheduling problem is a well-known constraint optimization problem that looks at how to schedule a finite set of resources to complete a task in order to maximize or minimize an objective function.
 This problem is related to MUSCLES but not specific to the multi-step configuration derivation problem for feature models that MUSCLES focuses on.

 Automated single-step configuration.
-Several single-step feature model configuration and validation techniques have been proposed [8, 10, 11, 12, 13, 9].
+Several single-step feature model configuration and validation techniques have been proposed [7, 9, 10, 11, 12, 8].
 These techniques use CSPs and propositional logic to derive feature model configurations in a single stage as well as assure their validity.
 These techniques help address the high complexity of finding a valid feature selection for a feature model that meets a set of intricate constraints.

 While these techniques are useful for the derivation and validation of configurations in a single step, they do not consider feature configuration over the course of multiple steps.
-In many production scenarios (such as the avionics example from Section 1) the ability to reason about configuration over multiple steps is critical.
+In many production scenarios (such as the automotive example from Section 1) the ability to reason about configuration over multiple steps is critical.
 MUSCLES provides this automated reasoning across multiple steps.
-Moreover, MUS-CLES can be used for single-step configurations since it is a special case of multi-step configuration with only one step K = 1.
+Moreover, MUSCLES can be used for single-step configurations since it is a special case of multi-step configuration with only one step K = 1.